Walmart Inc.

 Growth

 Our objective of prioritizing growth means we will focus on serving customers and members however they want to shop through our omnichannel business model.
-This includes increasing comparable store and club sales through increasing membership at Sam's Club U.S. and through Walmart+, accelerating eCommerce sales growth and expansion of omnichannel initiatives that complement our strategy.
+This includes increasing comparable store and club sales through increasing membership through Walmart+ and at Sam's Club U.S., accelerating eCommerce sales growth and expansion of omnichannel initiatives that complement our strategy.

-Calendar comparable sales, as well as the impact of fuel, for fiscal 2026 and 2025, were as follows:
+Calendar comparable sales, as well as the impact of fuel, for the three months ended April 30, 2026 and 2025, were as follows:

 2026202520262025